SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 Full completion includes:

-- XML documentation for every type and contract in the HEIF implementation, including the AV1 and HEVC codec internals, together with inline comments that explain non-obvious container layouts, bitstream rules, numerical algorithms, SIMD choices, and interoperability constraints;
+- [ ] XML documentation covers every type and contract in the HEIF implementation, including the AV1 and HEVC codec internals, and inline comments explain non-obvious container layouts, bitstream rules, numerical algorithms, SIMD choices, and interoperability constraints.
-- correct still-image HEIF, HEIC, and AVIF brand and item-type detection without relying on file extensions, while rejecting sequence/movie brands that are outside this image-codec scope.
+- [ ] HEIF, HEIC, and AVIF brands and item types are detected without relying on file extensions.
-- still-image decode and encode for HEVC/HEIC and AV1/AVIF.
+- [ ] HEVC/HEIC and AV1/AVIF decode and encode are complete for every image behavior included in the final scope.
-- standards-compliant legacy JPEG image-item decode and encode for HEIF/HIF files.
+- [ ] Legacy JPEG image-item decode and encode are standards compliant for HEIF/HIF files.
-- every bit depth and chroma format permitted by the HEVC profiles exposed for HEIC and the AV1 profiles exposed for AVIF, including 8, 10, and 12-bit and monochrome, YUV 4:2:0, 4:2:2, and 4:4:4 paths.
+- [ ] Every bit depth and chroma format permitted by the exposed HEVC and AV1 profiles is supported, including 8, 10, and 12-bit and monochrome, YUV 4:2:0, 4:2:2, and 4:4:4 paths.
-- full- and limited-range conversion using every valid signaled color-primary, transfer-characteristic, matrix-coefficient, and chroma-sample-position combination, including identity RGB signaling.
+- [ ] Full- and limited-range conversion supports every valid signaled color-primary, transfer-characteristic, matrix-coefficient, and chroma-sample-position combination, including identity RGB signaling.
-- decoding every normative AV1 compression tool that can occur in a conforming, independently decodable AVIF still-image item; valid still-image syntax cannot terminate in an unsupported branch or silently skip reconstruction.
+- [ ] Every normative AV1 compression tool permitted by the final image scope decodes without an unsupported branch or silently skipped reconstruction.
-- a real lossy and lossless AV1 encoder with working quality and effort controls, complete mode decision, prediction, transform, quantization, entropy coding, and legal in-loop filter decisions.
-A permanently fixed smallest-valid coding subset is not complete.
+- [ ] The AV1 encoder implements real lossy and lossless compression with working quality and effort controls, complete mode decision, prediction, transform, quantization, entropy coding, and legal in-loop filter decisions.
-- decoding every normative HEVC compression tool that can occur in a conforming, independently decodable HEIC still-image item across the exposed profiles, including the range-extension tools required for high bit depth and 4:2:2/4:4:4.
+- [ ] Every normative HEVC compression tool permitted by the final image scope decodes across the exposed profiles, including the range-extension tools required for high bit depth and 4:2:2/4:4:4.
-- a real HEVC encoder with working lossless/lossy quality and effort controls, complete coding-tree, prediction, transform, quantization, CABAC, deblocking, and sample-adaptive-offset decisions.
-A permanently fixed smallest-valid coding subset is not complete.
+- [ ] The HEVC encoder implements real lossy and lossless compression with working quality and effort controls, complete coding-tree, prediction, transform, quantization, CABAC, deblocking, and sample-adaptive-offset decisions.
-- primary images, alpha auxiliary images, image grids, ICC and CICP color information, Exif, XMP, pixel aspect ratio, clean aperture, rotation, and mirroring.
+- [ ] Primary images, alpha auxiliary images, image grids, ICC and CICP color information, Exif, XMP, pixel aspect ratio, clean aperture, rotation, and mirroring are complete.
-- independent AVIF interoperability with libavif and libaom, and independent HEIC interoperability with a separately selected HEVC/HEIF implementation.
+- [ ] AVIF interoperability is independently verified with libavif and libaom, and HEIC interoperability is independently verified with a separately selected HEVC/HEIF implementation.

+Checkboxes may be marked complete only when the implementation and the verification required by the corresponding phase exit gate are both recorded.
+Source presence, compilation, self-roundtrip, or a temporary vertical slice is not completion evidence.

+## Active and queued work

+- [ ] **Active:** eliminate per-call scratch allocation across every AV1 forward and inverse 1-D transform, replace shared mutable transform scratch with operation-owned workspace, and implement libaom-shaped bulk transform paths with scalar parity.
+  - [x] Inventory the existing hot-path scratch use: 15 forward/inverse transformer types contain 30 `stackalloc int[...]` sites.
+  - [ ] Refactor every affected forward transform to reuse caller-owned workspace and its output buffer for staged ping-pong storage.
+  - [ ] Refactor every affected inverse transform to reuse caller-owned workspace and its output buffer for staged ping-pong storage.
+  - [ ] Remove the shared mutable `Av1ForwardTransformer.TemporaryCoefficientsBuffer` and give each concurrent transform operation exclusive workspace ownership.
+  - [ ] Select transform type, size, bit depth, and ISA once at the 2-D block boundary rather than dispatching through an interface for every row and column.
+  - [ ] Port the applicable libaom bulk forward-transform kernels using the existing ImageSharp `Vector128`, `Vector256`, and `Vector512` infrastructure while retaining the scalar oracle.
+  - [ ] Port the applicable libaom bulk inverse-transform kernels using the same tables, rounding, saturation, and clipping rules as the scalar oracle.
+  - [ ] Document scratch ownership, stage-buffer alternation, fixed-point rounding, lane layout, transposition, and scalar fallback decisions at their implementation points.
+  - [ ] Verify every scalar and hardware path across all transform types, sizes, bit depths, edge blocks, and overflow cases, then record representative end-to-end timings and allocations.
+- [ ] **Queued:** restore bounded animated HEIC and AVIF image-sequence scope, including the required image-level and per-frame metadata contracts, without introducing unrelated ISO BMFF surfaces.
+  - [ ] Reconcile the still-image-only statements in this plan with the required animated HEIC and AVIF completion scope before sequence implementation begins.
+  - [ ] Define the ImageSharp image-level sequence metadata and per-frame metadata contracts, including observable timing, repetition, color, alpha, orientation, and profile behavior.
+  - [ ] Identify and document the minimum normative ISO BMFF track, sample-description, sample-location, dependency, and timing syntax required by conforming HEIC and AVIF image sequences.
+  - [ ] Parse and write only that bounded image-sequence syntax; do not add audio, arbitrary media, editing, fragmentation, streaming, or general presentation APIs.
+  - [ ] Decode frame dependencies, durations, repetition, frame-local auxiliary images, and frame-local metadata into the existing ImageSharp multi-frame model.
+  - [ ] Encode ImageSharp frames, durations, repetition, frame-local auxiliary images, and frame-local metadata as independently decodable HEIC and AVIF image sequences.
+  - [ ] Add malformed-sequence boundary coverage and independently verify animated inputs and outputs with pinned HEIC and AVIF implementations.
+- [ ] **Queued:** complete the AV1 and HEVC encoding paths and remove the explicit `HeifEncoderCore` encoding stubs only after each emitted payload passes independent decode.
+  - [ ] Complete every AV1 encoder task and exit gate in Phase 6; a smallest-valid fixed coding subset is only an intermediate milestone.
+  - [ ] Complete every HEVC encoder task and exit gate in Phase 7; a smallest-valid fixed coding subset is only an intermediate milestone.
+  - [ ] Connect both payload encoders to the bounded HEIF writer with the selected bit depth, chroma layout, range, color signaling, alpha, metadata, and animation state.
+  - [ ] Replace each `NotSupportedException` branch only when the corresponding payload is accepted by the pinned independent decoder and the ImageSharp decoder.
+  - [ ] Verify that every public quality, effort, lossless, bit-depth, chroma, alpha, and metadata option changes or constrains the encoded output exactly as documented.
+- [ ] **Queued:** complete `IHeifEncoderOptions` documentation, including all observable limits, and use `<inheritdoc/>` consistently from `HeifEncoder` if the interface remains justified.
+  - [ ] Confirm that the interface is required by multiple concrete HEIF-family encoders and remove it if it does not represent a genuine shared public contract.
+  - [ ] Document the default, valid range, special values, invalid-value behavior, and format-dependent restrictions of every retained option using observable API behavior only.
+  - [ ] Keep the complete contract on `IHeifEncoderOptions` and use `<inheritdoc/>` on matching `HeifEncoder` members instead of maintaining duplicate documentation.
+  - [ ] Verify option validation and API shape against the established ImageSharp encoder patterns before the Phase 1 API-review gate is marked complete.

 Gain maps, progressive/layered images, sample transforms, and experimental extension brands require explicit conformance and API decisions.
 They do not create permission to omit any valid color, compression, or bit-depth path from the PR.
 The container reader must skip unsupported optional extensions safely and reject an unsupported essential property with a useful error.